documaster/documaster-api/v1/endpoints.md

 - `data`
   - contains the resource to be created
   - at most one thousand (1000) nested resources in total can be created as part of the same request
+- `flags` (optional)
+  - specifies one or more flags requesting additional information
+  - `includeTotal`
+    - retrieves the total amount of results
+    - incurs a performance cost on the Documaster instance
+    - defaults to false
 - `expand` (optional)
   - specifies additional resources to be included in the response
 - `attributes` (optional)